jeetgajjar/resume/README.md

 If you want to hide a subsection for print, change `noPrint` to true.

 ### Decorators
 Decorators can be applied to subsections to link out to webpages, and provide some contextual info with an icon.
-Any [http://fontawesome.io/icons/](Font Awesome) icon should work.
+Any [Font Awesome](http://fontawesome.io/icons/) icon should work.
 ```js
 decorators: {
   icon: "github",